dtharvey/Distributions/README.md

 required packages: `shiny`, `shinythemes`

-to run locally in a browser window enter `shiny::runGitHub("Distributions","dtharvey", launch.browser = TRUE)` in console
+to run locally in a browser window enter `shiny::runGitHub("Distributions","dtharvey", launch.browser = TRUE)` in the console